C06A/KotON/README.md

 JSON string.

 KotON object with parentheses returns the internal value.
 Depend on the instance that value may be simple Kotlin instance, array or map (see examples below).
-The expected type should be provided as generics before parentheses.
+The expected type might be provided as generics before parentheses.

 To create the root object call the `kotON(...)` function.
 Depend on provided parameters